UI Design Trends 2023: What’s Working in Enterprise App Designs

 Enterprise applications and the latest UI trends?

 Two things I’d never imagined being used in the same sentence.
 But it’s 2023, and here we are, living in a world where enterprise products are slowly but surely getting onto the UI trends bandwagon.

-There exist over thousands of specialty software fuelling B2B operations, including financial trackers, CRMS, HRMS, ERPs and more.
-These software typically tend to be feature-rich and complex, which sometimes can result in difficulty of use.
-Of course, with companies realizing the potential and impact of user-centric systems, the onus lies on the designers to rise up to the challenge of refining and improving enterprise app designs.
-This is why new UI design trends are making a debut in 2019.
+There are thousands of specialty B2B applications, including financial trackers, CRMS, HRMS, ERPs, and more that are notorious for their lackluster user experience and usability track records.
+In their defense, these software typically tend to be feature-rich and complex, which sometimes can result in difficulty in use.
+Of course, with companies realizing the potential and impact of user-centric systems, the onus lies on the designers to rise up to the challenge of refining and bettering enterprise applications.

 Good UX is defined as being seamless and intuitive, and provides delight to the user.

-The interface design of a user-friendly application manages to anticipate the user’s needs accurately and serve the purpose accordingly.
+The interface of a well-designed application manages to anticipate the user’s needs accurately and serve the purpose accordingly.
 While these qualities were the mainstay of consumer apps, quick progress is being made by designers and developers working in the enterprise domain as well.
-Let’s take a look at the latest UI design trends that are refining enterprise design in 2019.
+Let’s take a look at the latest UI trends that are refining enterprise apps in 2023.